 When Will The New Exit/Entry System Come In?

-The Exit/Entry System was supposed to be in force since 2022, but it’s suffered several setbacks.
+The Exit/Entry System was supposed to be in force since 2022, but it has suffered several setbacks.

 In October 2023, the EU Council announced that the Entry/Exit System ‘will be ready to enter into operation in Autumn 2024‘.